 "The first winter, I saw natives catching fish in fifty below zero weather, which froze stiff as soon as they were taken out of the water.
 Months later, when they were thawed out, some of these fish were still alive".
 Clarence Birdseye

-On March 6, 1930, Birds Eye products were sent to a test market in Springfield, Massachusetts.
-The grocery store selected was Davidson's Market and the first item for sale was spinach.
-Sales were slow, but promising.
-This lead to Birdseye patenting his freezing method officially in the US on August 12, 1930.
-Interesting to note, he had received a patent in the UK three years earlier for fish sticks.
-Eventually 18 grocery stores in the area were selling frozen peas, spinach, raspberries, loganberries, cherries, fish and meats.
-Though Birdseye’s concept was revolutionary, it took awhile to catch on in America.
+On March 6, 1930, Birds Eye Frosted Food products were sent to a test market in Springfield, Massachusetts.
+The grocery store selected was Davidson's Market, and spinach was the first item for sale.
+Sales were slow but promising.
+This led to Birdseye patenting the freezing method officially in the US on August 12, 1930.
+Interestingly, he had received a patent in the UK three years earlier for fish sticks.
+Eventually, 18 grocery stores in the area sold frozen peas, spinach, raspberries, loganberries, cherries, fish, and meats.
+Though Birdseye’s concept was revolutionary, it took a while to catch on in America.
 Refrigeration units in grocery stores and markets were not prepared for his products, often storing the frozen food in ice cream cabinets.
-By 1933, 516 stores were selling the frozen food with better equipment to store the product.
-Right around the time of World War II, the family dynamics were changing.
+General Foods had a marketing idea; give glass top freezers to retailers willing to sell the product.
+By 1933, 516 stores were selling frozen food with better equipment to store the product.
+Right around World War II, the family dynamics were changing.
 Men were abroad, serving their country, while the women found themselves working outside of the home.
-To provide their families with quick, yet nutritious meals, frozen food became the solution.
-Birds Eye created 168 patents for freezing, packaging, freezer paper, and similar inventions, many of which are still used today in modern freezing.
+Frozen food became the solution to provide their families with quick yet nutritious meals.
+Birds Eye created 168 patents for freezing, packaging, freezer paper, and similar inventions, many of which are still used in modern freezing.